contains the active ingredient glimepiride

 This type of diabetes is also known as non-insulin-dependent diabetes mellitus (NIDDM) or maturity onset diabetes.

-these, your doctor will suggest that you continue with your diet and exercise programs, while you are taking Aylide.
+your doctor will suggest that you continue with your diet and exercise programs, while you are taking Aylide.

 Aylide contains the active ingredient glimepiride, which belongs to a group of medicines called sulfonylureas.